apache/nuttx/configs/stm3240g-eval/README.txt

   * If LED1, LED2, LED3 are statically on, then NuttX probably failed to boot and these LEDs will give you some indication of where the failure was ** The normal state is LED3 ON and LED1 faintly glowing.
-This faint glow is because of timer interupts that result in the LED being illuminated on a small proportion of the time.
+This faint glow is because of timer interrupts that result in the LED being illuminated on a small proportion of the time.
 *** LED2 may also flicker normally if signals are processed.